 During this type of procedure, an incision is performed across the columella, or skin between your nostrils.
 This allows the nose to be “pulled” upward for easier access to the underlying structures.
 This technique is often best for more significant changes and correction of a deviated septum.

-This technique conceals all incisions within the nose.
+The closed technique conceals all incisions within the nose.
 Although this offers better concealment of any scars, it can be more difficult to achieve substantial corrections.

 Rhinoplasty is a highly-customized procedure that will depend on your unique goals.
 Typically, the nose can be made smaller or flatter by reducing the underlying cartilage.
 Conversely, the nose can be augmented with cartilage grafts from the ear or rib.
 Dr. DiFrancesco can also adjust many different areas like the base, tip, nostrils, and bridge.
 Rhinoplasty is performed under general anesthesia, and you can return home with the help of a friend or family member after a monitoring period.